-You push yourself to go a little farther on your run or lift a little more weight on the leg press.
 You want to see results so you consistently challenge yourself at every workout.
-Sweating, you finish your session only to find that your body is a little shaky.
-This is not an uncommon occurrence, especially with high-intensity exercise.
-Take steps after your workout to stop your muscles from shaking.
+Sweating, you finish your session only to find that your body is a bit shaky after exertion.
+This is not uncommon, especially with high-intensity exercise.
+Take steps after your workout to stop shaking muscles.

 Cool down your body upon completing the high-intensity portion of your resistance or cardiovascular training workout.
-Cooling down with a walk or other light exercise for five or more minutes brings the blood that is in your working muscles back to your heart and core, according to the American College of Sports Medicine.
+Cooling down with a walk or other light exercise for five or more minutes brings the blood that is in your working muscles back to your heart and core.
 Whatever activity you choose, keep your pace slow and easy.

 Hydrate your body by drinking water.
 Your muscles are up to 70 percent water and exercise can cause you to sweat and lose water, leaving you shaky and dehydrated.
-Replace fluids lost during sweating to help treat your shaky muscles.
+Replace fluids lost during sweating to help treat your shaky body after working out.
 Try not to guzzle water, but sip it slowly and consistently.

 Drink a sports drink that contains carbohydrates and electrolytes.
-When you exercise and sweat, your body burns carbs and loses electrolytes due to repeated muscle contraction and the process of sweating, according to Nancy Clark, MS, RD.
-Drinking a sports drink can get these things quickly into your body to help shaky muscles.
+When you exercise and sweat, your body burns carbs and loses electrolytes due to repeated muscle contraction and the process of sweating.
+Drinking a sports drink can get these things quickly into your body to help stop trembling after exercise.

 Stretch your muscles gently after your cool-down.
 Stretching can be relaxing while it lengthens the muscles of your body and improves range of motion.
 If your shaky muscles are due to involuntary muscle contractions after a strenuous workout, stretching can help.
 Hold each stretch for 15 to 30 seconds without bouncing.
 Stretch only until you feel a slight pull in the muscle or joint, not pain.
 If your shaking increases, release the stretch slightly.